angular-experts-io/modern-angular-workshop/exercise-angular-cli.md

 In general if we have initial bundle size, for example 850kB, and then it jumps to 865kB it's expected to just increase the budget, but if it would jump to something like 2000kB, it most likely mean we included a large library in a wrong place (it gets loaded eagerly) and this can be debugged by the bundle analysis described bellow.

-1. Install `npm install -D esbuild-visualizer source-map-explorer http-server`
+1. Install `pnpm add -D esbuild-visualizer source-map-explorer http-server`
 2. Add `"analyze": "ng build --stats-json --output-hashing none --named-chunks && esbuild-visualizer --template treemap --metadata dist/product-app/stats.json --filename dist/product-app/analyse/index.html && http-server -o -c-1 ./dist/product-app/analyse/"` to your `package.json` file
 3. Try to run the `analyze` command and explore the website in opened tab
 4. Add `"analyze:sme": "ng build --source-map --output-hashing none --named-chunks && source-map-explorer dist/product-app/browser/*.js --no-border-checks --html dist/product-app/sme/index.html && http-server -o -c-1 ./dist/product-app/sme/"`